confUnknown/characteristics_demo_AEs/index.md

-# Introduction
+# Demo

-This is the demo page of our paper: [On the robustness of non-intrusive speech quality model by adversarial examples](https://arxiv.org/abs/2211.06508), and the codes will be shared [here](https://github.com/hsinyilin19/adversarial_example_speech_quality_predictor).
+Supplementary Material containing a selection of the adversarial examples and noisy data employed in our paper.

+Each sample is accompanied by the Signal-to-Noise Ratio, as detailed in the paper.
+These samples are sourced from the Librispeech, Commonvoice, and Aishel corpus datasets.

 In the paper we found adversarial examples for DNSMOS, a CNN-based speech quality predictor.
 In this demo, we share the perturbed and original wav files from three datasets: [*DNS-challenge*](https://www.microsoft.com/en-us/research/academic-program/deep-noise-suppression-challenge-interspeech-2020/), [*TIMIT*](https://catalog.ldc.upenn.edu/LDC93s1), and [*VCTK-Demand*](https://datashare.ed.ac.uk/handle/10283/2791).

-## DNS-challenge
+## Librispeech - English

 ###### Sample 1
  [**original**: *SIG*=4.17, *BAK*=4.49, *OVR*=3.98],   [**perturbed**: *SIG*=1.14, *BAK*=1.22, *OVR*=0.97]